LangProc/langproc-cw/docs/c_compiler.md

 Main coursework: A compiler for the C language
 ==============================================

-Your program should read C source code from a file, and write corresponding RISC-V assembly to another file.
+Your program should read C source code from a given file, and write corresponding RISC-V assembly to another given file.

 Environment
 -----------